Azure-Samples/llm-anonymizer/README.md

 - **PII Recognition**: Leverages Azure Text Analytics to accurately identify entities such as names, CPF, RG, addresses, phone numbers, emails, and organizations.
 The default parameter is configured for Brazilian Portuguese.
 You can use other languages as well, please check the [language support documentation](https://learn.microsoft.com/en-us/azure/ai-services/language-service/concepts/language-support).
 - **Fake Data Generation**: Uses [Faker](https://faker.readthedocs.io/).
 The default parameter is configured for Brazilian Portuguese to replace sensitive fields with realistic fake data (names, CPFs, RGs, addresses, etc.).
 You can use other languages as well, please check the [available locales](https://fakerjs.dev/guide/localization.html#available-locales).
 - **Anonymized vs. Original Analysis**: Call Azure OpenAI on both original and anonymized text to compare detected user intent.
-- **Class-based API**: Clean `PiiRandomizer` class with methods for recognition, fake data generation, replacement, and chat completions.
+- **Class-based API**: Clean `PiiAnonymizer` class with methods for recognition, fake data generation, replacement, and chat completions.
 - **Configurable & Extensible**: Environment-based configuration with sensible defaults and clear error messages if credentials are missing.

 ## 🚀 Quick Start